NQCD/NQCDynamics.jl/docs/src/index.md

 ```
 Alternatively, you can proceed directly the next section for a walkthrough of some basic functionality.

+### How to use this documentation

+The first page to read is the [Getting started](@ref) section which walks through all the ingredients
+needed to perform a simple classical dynamics simulation.
+After this, the reader is free to explore at their leisure since everything else builds directly
+upon sections from the [Getting started](@ref) page.

 ### Package ecosystem

-Included in the registry alongside the main package are a few others that provide extra
+Included in the `NQCDRegistry` alongside the main package are a few others that provide extra
 models and add-ons.
 Here is an overview of the currently existing packages included in
 the registry: